Delunado/Star-Wars-Force-Demo/README.md

 You can play it using keyboard or controller.
 The instructions are inside the demo, and you can see them pressing Escape or Controller Back.

-Follow me on Twitter! https://twitter.com/Delunad0 | TEA Team: https://twitter.com/TEAteam_
+Follow me on Twitter! https://twitter.com/Delunad0 | TEA Team: @TEAteam_